ITBE-Lab/MA/MA.md

 Get the github clone and use cmake (at least version 3.8) for building.
 This can be done via:

     git clone https://github.com/ITBE-Lab/MA
-    # Currently, MA is not stable on the svCaller branch
-    git checkout release
     mkdir build
     cd build
     # see section Python Integration and WITH_DB below